Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 where $V_{\text{NI}}(\mu_0)$ is the agent's indirect payoff given $\mu_0$ and $v_\theta(t)\equiv\bar v_\theta(0,t)$. \end{theorem} \begin{proof} See Appendix \ref{proof.singlepeak}. \end{proof}

-Theorem \ref{thetheorem} demonstrates that this complex dynamic problem can be essentially reduced to a strategy characterized by no more than two points of disclosure.
-As illustrated in Figure \ref{fig-structure}, the policy is implemented as follows: At time $t_b\in[\tau(\mu_0), t^*)$, the principal recommends stopping with probability $x_b$ if the state is low and with probability $0$ if it is high.
-In the absence of a recommendation, the agent updates his belief upward and chooses to proceed.
-At time $t_a > t^*$, the principal recommends stopping with probability $x_a$ if the state is high and with certainty if it is low.
-If no recommendation is received, the agent updates his belief upward to $1$ and experiments until $\tau(1)$.
+Theorem \ref{thetheorem} demonstrates that this non-monotonic dynamic persuasion problem can be reduced to a policy with at most two points of disclosure.

+As illustrated in Figure \ref{fig-structure}, the policy is implemented as follows: \begin{itemize} \item At time $t_b\in[\tau(\mu_0), t^*)$, the principal recommends stopping with probability $x_b$ conditional on the low state, and with probability $0$ otherwise; without such recommendation, the agent's posterior belief updates upward, inducing him to continue experimentation.

+\item At time $t_a > t^*$, the principal recommends stopping with probability $x_a$ conditional on the high state, and with certainty when the state is low; if no recommendation is received, the agent updates his posterior belief upward to $1$ and experiments until $\tau(1)$. \end{itemize}

 Intuitively, these two instances of disclosure act as an \textit{accelerator} and a \textit{brake}.
-The disclosure at $t_b$ acts as an accelerator by filtering out low-quality projects; the ``silence'' (survival) boosts the agent's confidence to reach $t^*$.
-Conversely, the disclosure at $t_a$ acts as a brake.
-To credibly dissuade an optimistic agent after $t^*$, the principal must pool the remaining low states with a fraction of high states.
-Thus, the stop recommendation acts as the brake, deriving its credibility from the partial inclusion of ``good news'' (the high state).
+The disclosure at $t_b$ acts as an accelerator by filtering out low-quality projects, while the informational silence boosts the agent's confidence to reach $t^*$.
+Conversely, the disclosure at $t_a$ acts as a brake, which derives its credibility from partially including good news (the high state); in other words, to credibly dissuade an optimistic agent after $t^*$, the principal needs to pool the signals of remaining low states with a fraction of high states.

-A striking feature of this optimal policy is its parsimony.
-Despite the continuous-time setting, information is not revealed gradually but released in a discrete manner (one-shot before and after $t^*$).
-This structural property is not accidental, especially for the disclosure before $t^*$.
-As we discuss in Section \ref{ssec:acc}, this stems from the principal's specific risk incentives regarding the stopping time.
-Before that, the following proposition provides the specific structure of the optimal policy as a function of $\mu_0$, the agent's initial belief.
+A striking feature of the optimal policy is its parsimony---despite in a continuous-time setting, disclosure is concentrated at two discrete instances before and after $t^*$.
+Before exploring the principal's incentives for such discrete (one-shot) rather than gradual disclosure, the following proposition reveals how the structure of the optimal policy varies with the agent's initial belief $\mu_0$.

 \begin{proposition} There exists $\mu_h,\mu_l$, where $\bar\mu_0<\mu_l<\mu_h<\mu^*$, such that: \begin{enumerate} \item[(i.)]
 If $\mu_0<\mu_l$, the optimal policy is full disclosure at time $t_b$ (i.e., $x_b=1$), and $t_b$ increases with $\mu_0$. \item[(ii.)]
 If $\mu_0\in[\mu_l,\mu_h)$, we have $x_a,x_b\in(0,1)$, where $x_b$ and $x_a$ are decreasing and increasing with $\mu_0$, respectively.
 Also, $t_a$ and $t_b$ in the optimal policy are invariant with $\mu_0$. \item[(iii.)]
 If $\mu_0\in[\mu_h,\mu^*)$, the optimal policy is no disclosure after time $t^*$ (i.e., $x_a=1$).
 Also, $x_b$ and $t_a$ decrease with $\mu_0$, while $t_b$ increases with $\mu_0$. \item[(iv.)]
 If $\mu_0\geq\mu^*$, the optimal policy can be implemented by the optimal static policy identified by Proposition \ref{proposition.static}. \end{enumerate} \end{proposition} \begin{proof} See Appendix \ref{proof.comparative}. \end{proof}